Non-K\"ahler Calabi-Yau manifolds and holomorphic geometric structures: Introduction

 Examples of complex structures on connected sums of $n \,\geq\, 2$ copies of $S^3 \times S^3$ giving non-K\"ahler Calabi-Yau threefolds with trivial canonical line bundle were constructed by Lu and Tian and by Friedman in \cite{Fr,LT1,LT2}.
 Bozhkov proved that all those examples of simply connected non-K\"ahler Calabi-Yau threefolds admit a stable holomorphic tangent bundle with respect to any Gauduchon metric \cite{Boz}.
 Other examples of simply connected non-K\"ahler Calabi-Yau threefolds with trivial canonical line bundle and of algebraic dimension zero were constructed in \cite{FP}.
 Notice also that examples of compact complex manifolds with vanishing first Chern class and holomorphic canonical bundle which is not of finite order are given in \cite{Ro}.

 Recently a decomposition theorem of Beauville-Bogomolov type was proved by Istrati, \cite{Is}, for non-K\"ahler Calabi-Yau manifolds which are Vaisman (see \cite{Va1,Va2} for Vaisman manifolds).
-More precisely, it is proved in \cite{Is} that Vaisman Calabi-Yau manifolds have the structure of a principal elliptic orbibundle over an orbifold basis which is the product of an abelian variety with a simply connected orbifold with trivial canonical line bundle.
+More precisely, it is proved in \cite[Theorem D]{Is} that, up to finite unramified covers, Vaisman Calabi-Yau manifolds have the structure of a principal elliptic orbibundle over an orbifold basis which is the product of an abelian variety with a simply connected projective orbifold with trivial canonical line bundle.
 This implies, in particular, that the canonical line bundle is of finite order.
-Her proof uses the orbifold version of the Beauville-Bogomolov decomposition for projective orbifolds proved by Campana in \cite{Ca}.
+Her proof uses the orbifold version of the Beauville-Bogomolov decomposition for projective {\it pure} orbifolds (i.e., the singularities are of quotient type) proved by Campana in \cite{Ca}.

 In this article we prove a weak form of the Bochner principle for Vaisman Calabi-Yau manifolds (Theorem \ref{Bochner}) which says the following: {\it No nontrivial holomorphic tensor on a compact Vaisman Calabi-Yau manifold vanishes at some point}.
 Using this Theorem \ref{Bochner} and the decomposition theorem of Istrati in \cite{Is}, we deduce the following analogous of Theorem \ref{thm sorin} for compact Vaisman Calabi-Yau manifolds.